Knowledge Editing for Large Language Models: A Survey: Discussion

 \textsf{\textbf{Optimization-Free Editing.}} Recently, prompt engineering has become a prevalent solution for modifying the behaviors of pre-trained LLMs in a human-preferable manner without the requirement of parameter update~\cite{dong2022survey}.
 For example, in-context learning provides task descriptions and/or demonstrations in the form of plain text to promote the model performance ~\cite{brown2020language}, which makes it a potentially more efficient and practical strategy for language models.
 We note that IKE~\cite{IKE} proposes a novel framework that relies on demonstration contexts for KME without parameter updating, which explicitly formats the demonstrations that can guide the language model to copy, update, and retain the prediction of different prompts.
 However, such a strategy is difficult to scale and usually has unsatisfactory retention.
 Therefore, it remains a crucial while challenging task to develop optimization-free KME methods.

-\textsf{\textbf{Auto-Discovery of Editing Targets.}} Current KME methods mainly rely on human expertise to identify and incorporate desirable knowledge into pre-trained LLMs.
+\textsf{\textbf{Auto-Discovery of Editing Targets.}} Current KME methods mainly rely on human expertise to identify and incorporate desirable knowledge into pre-trained LLMs~\cite{yao2023editing,wu2024updating,zhang2024comprehensive}.
 This approach is inherently labor-intensive and can incur significant costs, especially considering the vast and rapidly expanding new information needed to be integrated into language models.
 A promising future direction lies in the automation of the edits, which aims to identify, evaluate, and prioritize new knowledge that needs to be integrated from raw resources such as websites and social media.
 Through this strategy, the application of KME can be streamlined, rendering it more practical and adaptable in real-world scenarios.
 A straightforward solution would be crawling new knowledge and transforming it into a knowledge base, querying LLMs for each knowledge triple, and editing the wrong answer.
 However, such a strategy still lacks efficiency.
 Therefore, it remains a crucial task to discover editing knowledge from various resources without human effort.

-\textsf{\textbf{Continual Editing.}} Current methodologies on LLM editing primarily consider one-step offline editing~\cite{cao2021editing,logan2022fruit}; however, such an approach is not aligned with real-world applications where models might continually encounter novel knowledge to be injected.
+\textsf{\textbf{Continual Editing.}} Current KME methods primarily consider one-step offline editing~\cite{cao2021editing,logan2022fruit}; however, such an approach is not aligned with real-world applications where models might continually encounter novel knowledge to be injected.
 For example, an online question-answering (QA) model may continually encounter reports of incorrect answers from end users, where the editing needs to be conducted on the run~\cite{Transformer-Patcher}.
 Therefore, an optimal KME technique should be capable of instantaneously and continuously rectifying emergent issues.
 We note that continual editing of pre-trained LLMs presents a unique challenge: preventing the edited models from forgetting or contradicting previous edits.
-Despite the inherent complexities, the persistent demand for continual editing in real-world applications underscores the importance of developing KME techniques to navigate this challenge effectively.
+Despite the inherent complexities, the persistent demand for continual editing in practice underscores the importance of solving this challenge.